hirememorey/nba-lineup-optimizer/CURRENT_STATUS.md

 # NBA Lineup Optimizer - Current Status

 **Date**: October 17, 2025
-**Status**: ✅ **PHASE 1.4 COMPLETE; READY FOR PHASE 2** — Historical data collection has been successfully completed.
-All historical seasons now have the required data for predictive model training.
+**Status**: ⚠️ **PHASE 1.4 PARTIALLY COMPLETE; READY FOR EXECUTION** — Historical data collection infrastructure is complete, but data collection needs to be executed for historical seasons.

 ## Executive Summary

-**Latest Update**: Phase 1.4 (Historical Data Collection) has been **successfully completed**.
-Following a first-principles approach, we have resolved the critical data availability blocker and collected all necessary historical data for 2018-19, 2020-21, and 2021-22 seasons.
+**Latest Update**: Phase 1.4 (Historical Data Collection) infrastructure has been **successfully completed**.
+Following a first-principles approach, we have confirmed that all necessary scripts exist and are ready to collect historical data for 2018-19, 2020-21, and 2021-22 seasons.

-**The project is ready for Phase 2: Multi-Season Model Training.** The next phase will focus on refactoring analytical scripts to be season-agnostic and training the model on pooled historical data.
+**The project is ready for Phase 1.4 Execution: Historical Data Collection.** All scripts exist, API client is robust, database schema is ready - we just need to run the existing scripts for historical seasons.

 **Critical Achievements**:
 - ✅ **Production Data Corrected**: Fixed a critical bug in outcome calculation, ensuring the training data accurately reflects real basketball events.